jackgrayner/crickets_adaptation_selection/Fig2_SVs/README.md

 Scripts to run and plot linkage disequilibrium (plot_LD.R), multidimensional scaling (run_plot_lostruct.R), and windowed PCA (run_winpca.sh, winpc_plot.R).

 ### ld_files
-Files used to calculate and plot LD
+Files used to calculate and plot LD.
+Note that LD plots in the upper panel of Fig. 2 were rotated and arranged manually.

 ### winpc_results
 Output files from windowed PCA used in plot.